Medical facilities of DPSUs, OFB to treat civilian COVID-19 patients: Rajnath after review meet | Business

 ''Reviewed the efforts of the Ministry of Defence and the three Services to fight against the current wave of COVID Pandemic through video conferencing facility.
 The Armed Forces and MoD will leave no stone unturned in providing all possible assistance to the civilian administration,'' he tweeted.

-The addition will take the total number of beds at the facility to 500.
+The defence minister said a 1,000-bed hospital, set up by the DRDO, has become operational in Gujarat.

-The defence minister said a 1,000-bed hospital has become operational in Gujarat.
+India is struggling with the second wave of the pandemic with more than 3,00,000 daily new coronavirus cases being reported in the past few days, and hospitals in several states are reeling under a shortage of medical oxygen and beds.

 Singh said work is in full swing to establish a COVID-19 treatment facility in Lucknow that would become operational in the next five-six days, adding the hospitals would be run by the Armed Forces Medical Services (AFMS) in coordination with the Uttar Pradesh government.